About us

 The GA4GH Funders Forum consists of Host Institutions, Core Funders, Supporting Funders, and Assigned Expert Funders.
 The Funders Forum provides financial support and meets annually to provide additional strategic guidance.

 Host Institutions provide services and administrative support — such as space, grants management, and human resources — on behalf of GA4GH.
 All core GA4GH staff are employed at a GA4GH Host Institution.
-The current Host Institutions are the Broad Institute of MIT and Harvard in the US, the Ontario Institute for Cancer Research in Canada, the Wellcome Sanger Institute in the UK, and EMBL’s European Bioinformatics Institute in the UK.
+The current Host Institutions are the Broad Institute of MIT and Harvard in the US, the Ontario Institute for Cancer Research in Canada, the Wellcome Sanger Institute in the UK, EMBL’s European Bioinformatics Institute in the UK, and the Victor Phillip Dahdaleh Institute of Genomic Medicine at McGill University.

 Supporting Funders provide financial support to GA4GH at a financial level below the Core Funder threshold.